zowe/docs-site/versioned_docs/version-v1.28.x/user-guide/configure-caching-service-ha.md

 Before you submit the `ZWECSVSM` JCL, you must customize it and review it with a system programmer who is familiar with z/OS VSAM data set and storage.

-The following variables are available in the JCL.
+The following variables are available in the JCL:

 - `#dsname` variable